-- Vehicle access for contractors and market stall holders is via Tilga and Ross Street via an existing access location and is restricted to the following times, Saturday, 7am 3pm and from 9pm 10pm. - Pedestrian access for the duration of the event (5pm 9pm) is via Tilga Street and Ross Street via existing access locations.
+- Vehicle access for contractors and market stall holders is via Tilga and Ross Street via an existing access location and is restricted to the following times, 7am 4pm and from 9pm 10pm. - Vehicle access for the public attending the event is via Ross Street via an existing access location and is restricted to the following times, 5pm - 10pm.
+The gates will contain ticketing officers and security during the event. - Pedestrian access for the duration of the event (5pm 9pm) is via Tilga Street and Ross Street via existing access locations.
 The gates will contain ticketing officers and security during the event.